-This page lists sofware packages that “understand” CF Data.
+This page lists software packages that “understand” CF Data.
 If you have any additions or corrections for this page, please submit an issue on the CF Website GitHub repo (see the Contributing Guide for more details).

-For a software package to be listed on this page, it must ….
 The description of each software package should give some indication of the level of support for CF.

 The IOOS Compliance Checker is a python based tool for data providers to check for completeness and community standard compliance of local or remote netCDF files against CF, ACDD, and IOOS Metadata Profile file standards.
 The Compliance Checker can be used as a command-line tool or as a library that can be integrated into other software.

 The Compliance Checker also includes a web-based version that enables a broader audience and improve accessibility for the checker.
 With the web version, providers can simply provide a link or upload their datasets and get the full suite of capabilities that Compliance Checker offers.